apache/beam/learning/prompts/documentation-lookup/29_advanced_side_inputs.md

     }).withSideInputs(sideInput));
 ```

-Side inputs can also be used for [processing windowed data](https://beam.apache.org/documentation/programming-guide/#side-inputs-windowing).
-Apache Beam uses the windows for the main input `PCollection` to lookup appropriate window for the side input element.
-Apache Beam projects the main input window to the side input's window set.
+Side inputs can also be used to process windowed data.
+Apache Beam uses the windows for the main input elements to look up the appropriate windows for the side input elements.
+Apache Beam projects the main input’s window to the side input's window set and uses the side input from the resulting window.
 Main and side inputs might have identical or different windowing strategies.

-For example, if the main input `PCollection` is windowed into 10-minute windows, and the side input `PCollection` is windowed into 1-hour fixed windows, Apache Beam will project the main input window  and select side inputfrom the corresponding 1-hour window.
+For example, if the main input `PCollection` is windowed into ten-minute windows, and the side input is windowed into one-hour windows, Apache Beam projects the main input window set and selects the value from the corresponding one-hour side input window.
+For more information, refer to [side inputs and windowing](https://beam.apache.org/documentation/programming-guide/#side-inputs-windowing).

-See [side input pattern](https://beam.apache.org/documentation/patterns/side-inputs/) for more information.
+For common patterns and code samples in Apache Beam pipelines to implement side inputs, refer to [side input patterns](https://beam.apache.org/documentation/patterns/side-inputs/).